 The study area provides a diversity of topography and habitat that in turn provides life requirements for a diversity of terrestrial wildlife species, including special-status species.
 Special-status terrestrial wildlife species that are known to be present or have the potential to be present as determined through agency consultation are discussed in this section and listed in table 14.
 In addition to the species listed in table 14, red knot (Calidris canutus rufa) and eastern Massasauga rattlesnake (Sistrurus catenatus catenatus) are candidate species for federal listing.
-However, the eastern Massasauga rattlesnake is only known to occur in Butler, Crawford, Mercer and Venango Counties, PA (USFWS 2011a) and the red knot is not known to occur in the study area and was not observed during surveys in 2010 and 2011.
+However, the eastern Massasauga rattlesnake is only known to occur in Butler, Crawford, Mercer and Venango Counties, Pennsylvania (USFWS 2011a) and the red knot is not known to occur in the study area and was not observed during surveys in 2010 and 2011.
 Therefore, the eastern Massasauga rattlesnake and the red knot are not discussed further.

-X = species is known to be present or could be found based on presence of habitat.
+^{- =} species is not likely to be present based on absence of habitat.